preetham-ad/DevOps_Notes_Preetham/Containers/Docker_Builds_explained.md

 Performance: Larger images can be slower to deploy and transfer.

 ## Multi-Stage Docker Build
-A multi-stage Docker build separates the build process from the runtime environment:
+A multi-stage Docker build allows you to use multiple FROM statements in a single Dockerfile.
+Each FROM statement begins a new stage in the build process.
+This approach enables you to create different stages for building and running your application, which can help in reducing the final image size and improving security.
 ```
 # Build Stage
 FROM node:14 AS build